expandtheroom/jquery-infinite-scroll-helper/README.md

 Changelog
 ---------
+### 1.1.0
+* Fixed/added the ability to use the plugin on elements with overflow scroll.
+Previously the plugin only worked when the element being watched was scrolled within the window.
+* A `done` argument is now passed to the `loadMore` callback.
+You can call this callback to signal that you are done loading content instead of defining the `doneLoading` callback.
+* Added the `debounceInt` option.
+The plugin now uses debouncing for the scroll event.
+You can specify the interval if you want it to be different than the default 100ms.
+* Added the `loadingClassTarget` option.
+* Added the `startingPageCount` option.
+* Added the `triggerInitialLoad` option.

 ### 1.0.5
 * Fixed issue #4 - destroy method was not properly destroying instance which prevented another instance from being created